 Hotels also provide better services and wider options for recreation.
 Gym, sports, activity rooms, sauna and spa, swimming pool; most good hotels provide all of these facilities, unlike homestays.

 Also, there is a dedicated staff to take care of all your needs in hotels while homestays usually have one host who usually disappears during times of emergencies.

 In simple words, homestays try to provide whatever facility the modest little home of a family can provide while hotels make sure that their service is beyond plausible.
 Moreover, if all of us just start staying in homestays on all our travels, we’ll directly affect lakhs of people employed in the hotel management industry.

-Also, homestays these days are run by startups or middlemen which takes away the authenticity from a homestay and make it almost similar to a low scale hotel.
+Also, homestays these days are run by startups or middlemen which takes away the authenticity from a homestay and makes it almost similar to a low-scale hotel.

-With internet on an all time full bloom, I don’t think there is much difference between homestays and hotels in terms of affordability.
-There are so many 4-5 star hotels which provide early bird and seasonal discounts on rooms which make their prices almost similar to what a homestay costs!
+With the internet on an all-time full bloom, I don’t think there is much difference between homestays and hotels in terms of affordability.
+There are so many 4-5 star hotels that provide early-bird and seasonal discounts on rooms which make their prices almost similar to what a homestay costs!

 So I think one can experience the best food, culture and city life by staying at a hotel on their travel as much as he/she can by staying at a homestay.